US Compliance Enforcement

 US compliance enforcement landscape

-The US Department of Justice (DOJ) and the US Securities and Exchange Commission (SEC) have each set clear expectations with respect to compliance programmes through their enforcement actions, enforcement policies and public statements from their leadership.
-Generally, the DOJ has criminal and civil enforcement authority over misconduct with US touchpoints, whether through jurisdiction over US nationals, residents and businesses, including their agents, or over entities and individuals who engaged in misconduct while in the territory of the United States.
-The SEC, in turn, has civil jurisdiction over US issuers, including with regard to violations of statutory provisions that require maintenance of adequate internal controls and accurate books and records.
+The US Department of Justice (DOJ) and the US Securities and Exchange Commission (SEC) continue to raise expectations with respect to compliance programmes through their enforcement actions, enforcement policies and public statements from their leadership.
+Generally, the DOJ has criminal and civil enforcement authority over misconduct with US touchpoints, whether through jurisdiction over US nationals, residents and businesses, including their agents, or over entities and individuals that engaged in misconduct while in US territory.
+The SEC has civil jurisdiction over US issuers, including with regard to violations of statutory provisions that require maintenance of adequate internal accounting controls and accurate books and records.
 Companies subject to SEC jurisdiction, in particular, tend to invest in more robust compliance programmes.

-Both agencies expect pre-incident, proactive efforts by companies to implement tailored compliance programmes that address key operational risks and prevent the types of misconduct most likely to occur in a company’s line of business.
-The agencies view compliance programmes as the front line in combatting corporate misconduct by preventing it in the first place and expect that companies will not only maintain effective compliance programmes but also empower their compliance functions with the support of senior management and the company’s board of directors.
-Without sufficient investment in compliance, the government warns, companies face the risk of significant penalties down the line.
+Both agencies expect pre-incident, proactive efforts by companies to devise and implement tailored compliance programmes that address key operational risks and prevent the types of misconduct most likely to occur in a company’s line of business.
+The agencies view compliance programmes as the front line in combating corporate misconduct by preventing it in the first place and expect that companies will not only maintain effective compliance programmes but also empower their compliance functions with the support of senior management and the company’s board of directors.
+The government warns that without sufficient investment in compliance up front, companies face the risk of significant penalties down the line.

-Both agencies also closely evaluate the maturity of a compliance programme as they consider their charging decisions and structure of settlements.
+Both agencies also closely evaluate the effectiveness of a compliance programme, both at the time of misconduct and at the point of resolution, as they consider their charging decisions and structure of settlements.
 For instance, as is addressed in more detail below in ‘Compliance considerations in government reporting and settlement discussions’, assessment of a compliance programme can affect the type and duration of a non-trial resolution agreement and whether there is a need to impose an external compliance monitor.

-Companies and their compliance personnel are not in the dark with respect to the DOJ’s and the SEC’s expectations.
-As explained in Chapter 3, although there are ‘no formulaic requirements’, the guidelines set forth in the DOJ’s ‘Evaluation of Corporate Compliance Programs’ (ECCP) in particular set the stage for the assessment of corporate compliance efforts.
-The ECCP, which was issued in February 2017 and most recently updated in June 2020, contains the most comprehensive discussion of the government’s expectations with respect to compliance and is intended to assist prosecutors in evaluating compliance programmes as part of their enforcement decisions.
-The ECCP is structured around three fundamental questions: whether a compliance programme (1) is ‘well designed’, (2) ‘adequately resourced and empowered to function effectively’ and (3) works in practice.
-In short, the government is looking for more than a ‘paper programme’.
-This position was well illustrated in a recent statement by Assistant Attorney General (AAG) Kenneth A Polite Jr, who noted that the government wants ‘to know more than dollars, headcount, and reporting lines’; will review the ‘qualifications and expertise of key compliance personnel and other gatekeeper roles’; and wants to see that ‘compliance officers have adequate access to and engagement with the business, management, and the board of directors’.
+As explained in Chapter 3 on ‘US Compliance Requirements’, although there are ‘no formulaic requirements’, the DOJ’s ‘Evaluation of Corporate Compliance Programs’ (ECCP) guidelines – first issued in February 2017 and most recently updated in March 2023 – contains the most comprehensive discussion of the government’s expectations with respect to compliance and is intended to assist prosecutors in evaluating compliance programmes as part of their enforcement decisions.
+The ECCP is structured around three fundamental questions: whether a compliance programme is (1) ‘well designed’, (2) ‘adequately resourced and empowered to function effectively’ and (3) ‘work[s] in practice’.

 Enforcement actions arising from compliance deficiencies